 I think I just discovered a way for you to eat candy corn for breakfast.
 You’re probably not the kind of person who spends your time trying to justify candy corn for breakfast, are you?
 Well, I am.
 And with just a few days to go until Halloween, I’m going to fit candy corn into my diet any way I can.
 You’re either with me or you’re against me… I recommend joining!

 As I’ve mentioned only about 94034 times on this blog before, I am not a fan of most aspects of Halloween.
 It’s the idea of grown adults dressing in costumes that mildly creeps me out.
 That said, I begrudgingly participate.
 Mainly because my friends have awesome Halloween parties and because I don’t want to be an outcast at work.
 This year is a little bit more fun since I have a dog I get to dress up in ridiculous costumes.
 But otherwise, I’m just in it for the candy.

 For the most part, these granola bars are fairly healthy and a great way to start the day.
 I say “for the most part” because obviously there is some sugar involved… Some of that in the form of candy corn.
-But this is the time of year you’re allowed to do it, so take advantage.
+But this is the time of year you’re allowed to do it, so please feel free to take advantage.

 They’re also ridiculously easy to make.
-You legit just mix some oats, pumpkin seeds, and Rice Krispies together and bring butter, sugar, honey, and cinnamon to a boil.
+You legit just mix some oats, pumpkin seeds, and Rice Krispies together and bring butter, sugar, honey, and cinnamon to a boil in a saucepan.

 Mix everything together, pour into a pan, and let chill.

 For breakfast… Or an afternoon “I need some energy!” snack.
 Which is pretty much every day for me.
 It’s also just about every day that I crave candy.
 To be honest, I’m trying to cut down on my sugar intake a bit… But I don’t really feel like that’s appropriate to talk about in this post.
 Also, I’m well aware this is not going to happen until Halloween is over.